microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanagercommon.md

 ### IsKeyboardStateClearExceptShortcut

 [This method](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/Shortcut.cpp#L665-L813) is used by the `HandleShortcutRemapEvent` to check if any other keys on the keyboard have been pressed apart from the keys in the shortcut.
 This is required because shortcut to shortcut remaps should not be applied if the shortcut is pressed with other keys.
-The method iterates over all the possible key codes, except any keys that are considered reserved, unassigned, OEM-specific or undefined, as well as mouse buttons (see list [here](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/Shortcut.cpp#L628-L663)).
+The method iterates over all the possible key codes, except any keys that are considered reserved, unassigned, OEM-specific or undefined, as well as mouse buttons.
+See list in [Shortcut.cpp](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/Shortcut.cpp#L628-L663).

 ### CheckModifiersKeyboardState

-[This method](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/Shortcut.cpp#L517-L614) uses `GetVirtualKeyState` (internally calls `GetAsyncKeyState` in production code), to check if all the modifiers of the current shortcut are being pressed.
+[This method in Shortcut.cpp](https://github.com/microsoft/PowerToys/blob/b80578b1b9a4b24c9945bddac33c771204280107/src/modules/keyboardmanager/common/Shortcut.cpp#L517-L614) uses `GetVirtualKeyState` (internally calls `GetAsyncKeyState` in production code), to check if all the modifiers of the current shortcut are being pressed.
 Since Win doesn't have a non-L/R key code we check this by checking both LWIN and RWIN.

 ### Tests

-Tests for some methods in the `Shortcut` class can be found [here](https://github.com/microsoft/PowerToys/blob/main/src/modules/keyboardmanager/test/ShortcutTests.cpp).
+Tests for some methods in the `Shortcut` class can be found in [ShortcutTests.cpp](https://github.com/microsoft/PowerToys/blob/main/src/modules/keyboardmanager/test/ShortcutTests.cpp).

 ## Helpers

 [This namespace](https://github.com/microsoft/PowerToys/blob/main/src/modules/keyboardmanager/common/Helpers.cpp) has any methods which are used across either UI or the backend which aren't specific to either.
-Some of these methods have tests [here](https://github.com/microsoft/PowerToys/blob/main/src/modules/keyboardmanager/test/SetKeyEventTests.cpp).
+Some of these methods have tests in [SetKeyEventTests.cpp](https://github.com/microsoft/PowerToys/blob/main/src/modules/keyboardmanager/test/SetKeyEventTests.cpp).

 ### Foreground App Detection